dolleyj/flatfile_visualizer/README.md

 flatfile_visualizer
 ===================

+***still under construction***
 This Python script takes flat-files .xls, .xlsx, and .csv as input from the user.
 The output is either 1) A single heatmap or 2) multiple step-plots in PDF file format.

+INPUT files:

+OUTPUT files:

 The heatmap output displays the provided correlations between the included columns and rows.

-Each step-plot output displays the columns of data in a row.
+The step-plot output displays the columns of data in a row.

 REQUIRED Python modules:
 re